Thootjuh/shield/README.md

 et al. [2] and their code https://github.com/RomainLaroche/SPIBB.

 ## Requirements
 The code is implemented in Python version 3.10 and requires the packages specified in ``requirements.txt``.
-Additionally, Stormpy is required. https://github.com/moves-rwth/stormpy.
+Additionally [Storm](https://www.stormchecker.org/documentation/obtain-storm/build.html) and [Stormpy](https://github.com/moves-rwth/stormpy) are required.
+The experiments where performed using Storm and Stormpy version 1.9.0.
 Some of the included bechmarks also require stormvogel, which can be found at https://moves-rwth.github.io/stormvogel/index.html

 Before running the experiments, you